Setup Developement Environment for C#

 The .NET Framework is a platform where you can write different types of web and desktop based applications.
 You can use C#, Visual Basic, F# and Jscript to write these applications.
 If you have the Windows operating system, the .NET framework might already be installed in your PC.
 Check MSDN to learn about .NET Framework dependencies.

 An IDE is a tool that helps you write your programs.
-Visual Studio is an IDE provided by Microsoft to write the code in languages such as C#, F#, VisualBasic, etc. Use Visual Studio 2010/2012/2013 based on the C# version you want to work with.
+Visual Studio is an IDE provided by Microsoft to write the code in languages such as C#, F#, VisualBasic, etc. Use latest version of Visual Studio (2017) to learn C#.

 C# can be used in a window-based, web-based, or console application.
 To start with, we will create a console application to work with C#.